 Our Reception Curriculum is supported by the Development Matters document which was relaunched in September 2020.
-Development Matters is broken down into three age descriptors birth to three, three and four year olds and four and five year olds.
+Development Matters is broken down into three age descriptors; birth to three, three and four-year olds and four and five-year olds.

 The level of development children should be expected to have attained by the end of the EYFS is defined by the Early Learning Goals.
-Assessment is ongoing throughout the EYFS, but the official EYFS Profile for each child is completed in the final term of year R. Your child will be assessed against the Early Learning Goals and given an overall grading based on the following descriptors.
+Assessment is ongoing throughout the EYFS, but the official EYFS Profile for each child is completed in the final term of year R.